lab11/socitrack/README.md

-PolyPoint
+SurePoint
 =========

 <img src="https://raw.githubusercontent.com/lab11/polypoint/master/media/polypoint_logo_a.png" alt="PolyPoint" width="20%" align="left">

-PolyPoint is a system for using ultra-wideband RF time-of-flight ranging to perform indoor localization.
+SurePoint is a system for using ultra-wideband RF time-of-flight ranging to perform indoor localization.
 It incorporates the DecaWave DW1000 for UWB packet transmission and timestamping into a solder-on module that provides node-to-node ranges over an I2C interface.